How to File an Age Discrimination in Employment Act Charge

 It is illegal for Ohio employers to discriminate against employees on the basis of age.
 This prohibition applies to all aspects of employment, including hiring, termination, promotion, wages and benefits, and training, among others.
 The law also prohibits harassment based on age.

-If you believe you have suffered illegal age discrimination, you should meet with a Columbus Age Discrimination Attorney.
+If you believe you have suffered illegal age discrimination, you should meet with our Columbus Age Discrimination Attorneys.

 Identify Where to File Your Discrimination Charge

 The federal Age Discrimination in Employment Act (ADEA) outlaws employment discrimination based on age if the victim is 40 or older.
 In other words, federal law does not prohibit age discrimination if you are under age 40.